near/multichain-gas-station-contract/scripts.md

    **Mark key for use as paymaster**
    - NOTE: call this once per `chain_id` you wish to add.
+   - change the `balance` to the balance of the account on a chain at the time it is added as a paymaster for that chain.
+The balance must be specified in units of the smallest indivisible unit of gas token (i.e. wei on Ethereum mainnet).
+To find the account associated with the NFT from the previous step, call [nft_key.near->ckt_public_key_for(token_id)](https://github.com/near/multichain-gas-station-contract/blob/0ad3dd68d1f53129b482eaae865bca1a2daedbb8/nft_key/src/lib.rs#L168) and then convert it into an address using something like [ethers_core::utils::raw_public_key_to_address](https://docs.rs/ethers-core/latest/ethers_core/utils/fn.raw_public_key_to_address.html).
+For example: https://github.com/near/multichain-gas-station-contract/blob/0ad3dd68d1f53129b482eaae865bca1a2daedbb8/lib/src/foreign_address.rs#L20-L22
    - ensure the `chain_id`, `token_id`, and `canhazgas.testnet` fields are updated to the appropriate values

    ```sh